nevermoe/unity_metadata_loader/README.md

 1. Copy Debug/unity_decoder.exe to the same directory as your binary to be analyzed.
 2. Copy unity_loader.py to any directory.
 (I recommned to copy it to the same directory as your binary to be analyzed.)
 3. Copy global-metadata.dat to the same directory as your binary to be analyzed.
 It's located in Data/Managed/Metadata/global-metadata.dat.
-4. Load unity_loader.py by using File->Script File.
+4. Load unity_loader.py using File->Script File.
 5. This is the most difficult step.
-Open your binary with IDA and find the **end** of **STRINGLITERALS** and put your curse right on it.
+Open your binary with IDA and find the **end** of **STRINGLITERALS** and put your cursor right on it.
 I will show how to find it later.
 6. Press Alt-F8.
 Everything is done.